Skip to content

 November 9, 2022

-In China, national security and foreign filing requirements are generally very similar to the US system—a foreign filing license is required if a foreign application is to be filed for an invention made in this country.
+In China, foreign filing requirements are generally very similar to the US — a foreign filing license is required if a foreign application is to be filed first for an invention made in the country.
 The Chinese equivalent to the US foreign filing license is called a confidentiality examination for foreign filing.
 According to Chinese Patent Law Article 19 (previously Article 20), if a foreign application is to be filed for an invention made in China, the applicant must submit a request to conduct a confidentiality exam to the CNIPA in advance.
-The CNIPA will determine whether the invention (for simplicity, the term “invention” includes invention and utility models…
+The CNIPA will determine whether the invention (for simplicity, the term “invention” includes invention and utility models in…

 Read More